databricks/spark-xml/README.md

 * `attributePrefix`: The prefix for attributes so that we can differentiating attributes and elements.
 This will be the prefix for field names.
 Default is `@`.
 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `#VALUE`.
 * `codec`: Compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec`.
 Defaults to no compression when a codec is not specified.
 * `headingContents` : The contents ahead of the XML files you write.
 They are usually XML declaration and DTD.
 Default is `<?xml version="1.0"?>`.
+Note that this does not require a newline at the end.

 Currently it supports the shorten name useage.
 You can use just `xml` instead of `com.databricks.spark.xml` from Spark 1.5.0+